stefanoborini/book-modelviewcontroller/source/mvc_variations/visual_proxy.rst

     just access to private state in disguise.
   - Essential separation between Model and View is clumsy to achieve in MVC, which does not scale well at the application level.
+  - An Object Oriented system should focus on objects issuing behavior requests to one another, with the data staying put.
+The previous designs instead focus on data transfer from the view to the model, and *vice-versa*.

 For the above reasons, Holub proposes that Model objects should create their own UI for their own attributes::